bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

 For this exercise, we will create two two files.
 The first ```index.j2``` will hold some content that jinja2 can interact with and the second ```jinja2_apache.yaml``` will be our playbook that leverage the jinja2 code.

-To start with, we will need to change our current docker-compose cofiguration for the ```webserver``` mount to allow the volume to be writable.
+To start with, we will need to change our current docker-compose configuration for the ```webserver``` mount to allow the volume to be writable.
 We will not touch the other images, containers.
 First, edit the ```02_cmWithAnsibleTerraform/ansible/docker/docker-compose.yaml``` file to remove the ``ro`` parameter from our mount

 ```yaml